jason-plainlog/golang-shorturl/README.md

 * `cleaner`
     - Small service that periodically clean up the expired records from database.

+## Quickstart
+Run `docker compose up` or `docker-compose up`, and voila!
+The service will be served on localhost:8000.

 ## Build Executables
 ```sh
 go build cmd/server/server.go